CL0001/cpp-rlimgui-template/README.md

 > Note: Make sure to replace YourProjectName.exe with your actual executable name if you've customized it.

 ## Template Output
-After running the template, you should see a window like this:
+After successfully building and running the template sample, you should see a window like this:

 ![Image](https://github.com/user-attachments/assets/89b56cf9-fba1-4f6f-92ae-37dcfba9862a)